justwzb/android-binder-standalone/README.md

 ### Run on 64 bit kernel
 Simply use latest kernel driver in AOSP and force define BINDER_IPC_32BIT.
+But app process could only be 32 bits, to support both 32bit and 64bit app process, use branch android-5.1.0_r1

 ### TODO List: